aaarrohii/CustomDrawingIdentifier/README.md

 # CustomDrawingIdentifier
-Build and developed a custom drawing classifier using machine learning in Python.
-This is an intermediate project.
+Build and developed a custom drawing classifier using Machine Learning and Gui in Python.